 Finn is also the author of three books on constitutional theory and law: Peopling the Constitution (2014), American Constitutional Law: Essays, Cases, and Comparative Notes (with Donald P. Kommers and Gary J. Jacobsohn, George Thomas, and Justin Dyer, 2018), and Constitutions in Crisis: Political Violence and the Rule of Law (1991).
 Finn has also published in several law reviews, including the Columbia Journal of Transnational Law, Constitutional Commentary, New York University Journal of Law and International Politics, and Georgetown Law Journal.

 Finn is an internationally recognized expert on constitutional theory, the rule of law and political violence, and the First Amendment.
 His public lectures include testimony before the House Judiciary Committee, as well as lectures in Bolivia, Canada, Chile, England, France, Italy, and Spain.

 Professor Finn earned his B.A. in Political Science from Nasson College, a J.D. from Georgetown University, and a Ph.D. in Political Science from Princeton University.
 He also has a degree from the French Culinary Institute.

-Finn is the recipient of four distinguished teaching awards at Wesleyan University.
+Finn is the recipient of five distinguished teaching awards at Wesleyan University.